lhans2021/lhans2021/README.md

 - 👀 I’m interested in Computer Science and Martial Arts
 - 🌱 I’m currently learning how to program in Python
 - 💞️ I’m looking to collaborate on programming projects for class and for other purposes
-- 📫 How to reach me
+- 📫 How to reach me:
-  Email: hli221@binghamton.edu
+  Email: hli221@binghamton.edu;
-  Instagram: @colonel_hans06
+  Instagram: @colonel_hans06; and
-  Snapchat: hl0806
+  Snapchat: hl0806.
   Feel free to add my contacts and reach out at anytime!
 Looking forward to working with you.

 <!---